inspiration

 Why it works: built-ins eliminate wasted space around furniture and can incorporate storage.

 Plan built-ins around your specific routines and storage needs.
+For warm material inspiration, explore our rustic tiny house ideas with reclaimed wood built-ins.
 The consequence of freestanding furniture in tiny houses is awkward gaps and unused corners.
 Built-ins fill these spaces completely and can include hidden compartments for valuables.

 Tips